 These rankings were established in 1997 as the "Top Level International Ice Hockey All Time World Rankings" in order to rate, from an historical perspective, the performance of countries competing in "Best-on-Best" ice hockey.
 As such, these rankings are not intended as an indicator of any national program's current strength or stature (such as the IIHF World Rankings).
 Rather, they are meant as a cumulative measure of each country's success in Top Level international competition through time.

-By "top level," we are referring to competitions held at the highest echelon of men's international ice hockey qualification in which all countries (at least in theory) are fairly allowed to field what they deem to be their best possible teams.* Such competitions include: the World Cup of Hockey (formerly known as the Canada Cup) and all Olympic Ice Hockey Tournaments from 1998 onwards.
-Excluded from these rankings are the IIHF World Championships (held during NHL playoffs), pre-1998 Olympic tournaments (held without NHL players), and the Canada-Russia Summit Series of 1972 and 1974 (prohibiting WHA and NHL players respectively), as well as any exhibition games or club matches (such as the NHL Super Series or Rendez-vous '87).
+By "Top Level" we are referring to competitions held at the highest echelon of men's international ice hockey in which all countries (at least in theory) are fairly allowed to field what they deem to be their best possible teams.* Such competitions include: the World Cup of Hockey* (formerly known as the Canada Cup) and all Olympic Ice Hockey Tournaments from 1998 onwards.
+Excluded from these rankings are the IIHF World Championships (held during NHL playoffs), pre-1998 Olympic tournaments (held without NHL players), and the Canada-Russia Summit Series of 1972 and 1974 (prohibiting WHA and NHL players respectively), as well as any exhibition/all-star games or club matches (such as the NHL Super Series or Rendez-vous '87).